-- Inpatient rehabilitation Facilities (IRF): As advocated by AHA, the FY 2018 final rule for the IRF PPS made positive revisions to the coding guidelines used to determine a facility's compliance with the "60% Rule" presumptive test, a standard that must be met for a facility to remain in the IRF payment classification.
+- Inpatient Rehabilitation Facilities (IRF): As advocated by AHA, the FY 2018 final rule for the IRF PPS made positive revisions to the coding guidelines used to determine a facility's compliance with the "60% Rule" presumptive test, a standard that must be met for a facility to remain in the IRF payment classification.
 These changes by CMS allow more IRF cases to be counted toward 60% Rule compliance.

-- Home Health (HH) Agencies: In July, CMS announced a delay of the new Home Health conditions of participation (COP) for six months until January 13, 2018.
+- Home Health (HH) Agencies: Last July, CMS announced a delay of the new Home Health conditions of participation (COP) for six months until January 13, 2018.
 AHA argued that the extensive scope of these COP changes required more time for preparation by the field.
 In addition, CMS paused the onerous home health pre-claim review demonstration.

-- IRF/Skilled Nursing Facilities (SNF)/LTCH.
-As urged by AHA, the FY 2018 final rules for the LTCH, IRF and SNF PPS’s scaled back the overall reporting load for these settings as part of CMS’s implementation of the quality reporting mandate under the IMPACT Act of 2014.
+- LTCH/IRF/Skilled Nursing Facilities (SNFs): As urged by AHA, the FY 2018 final rules for the LTCH, IRF and SNF PPS’s scaled back the overall reporting load for these settings as part of CMS’s implementation of the quality reporting mandate under the IMPACT Act of 2014.
 Specifically, these final rules reduced the reporting burden by eliminating 25 measures, including existing measures that were phased out and proposed new measures that were not finalized.

 Reducing Burden for Small and Rural Hospitals.
 At AHA’s urging, in the inpatient PPS final rule for FY 2018, CMS indicated its contractors will make reviews of the 96-hour rule a "low priority," thereby acknowledging that this condition of payment could stand in the way of promoting essential, and often lifesaving, health care services to rural America.
 AHA was successful in ensuring that CMS will implement the congressionally mandated five-year extension of the Rural Community Hospital (RCH) Demonstration seamlessly so that hospitals previously participating in the program will receive reasonable cost payments immediately after the date their previous period of performance ended.

 EHR Incentive Program and Electronic Clinical Quality Measurement (eCQM) Relief.
 At AHA’s urging, CMS offered significant relief to hospitals by shorting the meaningful use reporting period for 2018 from a full year to 90 days.
 The agency also will allow hospitals the option to report modified Stage 2 or Stage 3.
-Depending on what is reported, hospitals will be able to use their existing 2014 EHRs in 2018, upgrade to the 2015 Edition or a combination of the two editions.
-With respect to eCQMs, CMS has decreased both the number of measures required and shortened the reporting.
+Depending on what is reported, hospitals will be able to use their existing 2014 EHRs in 2018, upgrade to the 2015 Edition or use a combination of the two editions.
+With respect to eCQMs, CMS has decreased both the number of measures required and shortened the reporting period.

-Expanding Access to Rural Broadband.
+Access to Rural Broadband.
 At AHA’s urging, the Federal Communications Commission has proposed raising the cap on its Rural Healthcare Program, which subsidizes broadband deployment and services in rural and frontier areas.
 The current $400 million cap, exceeded in FYs 2016 and 2017, lead to reduced support for program participants.
-The FCC has also announced that it will tap unused funds to offset the FY2017 reductions.
+The FCC has also announced that it will tap unused funds to offset the FY 2017 reductions.

 Supporting the Transition to MACRA.
 The AHA successfully advocated for greater flexibility and less burden in MACRA’s Quality Payment Program.
 Most notably, starting in 2019, CMS will allow hospital-based clinicians (i.e., those that bill 75 percent of their part B charges in inpatient hospitals and/or emergency departments) to use their hospital’s CMS value-based purchasing program results in the Merit-based Incentive Payment System (MIPS).
 This means less time reporting data and more time collaborating to improve care.
 CMS also has adopted a gradual increase in reporting requirements, allowing hospitals and clinicians alike more time to prepare.
 Lastly, as an interim step to better account for the clinical and socioeconomic factors that can drive performance, CMS will implement a “complex patient bonus” starting in 2019.

 Modifying Pain Relief Questions.
 At AHA’s urging, CMS finalized its proposal to update the pain management questions in the HCAHPS survey in an effort to reduce the emphasis on using pharmacotherapy, such as opioids, to manage pain.
-The new questions will be implemented with surveys starting Jan.
+The new questions were implemented with surveys starting Jan.
 1, 2018.
 CMS will delay publicly reporting the results by one year (i.e., until Oct.
 2020).

 Streamlining Quality Measures.
 The AHA has long urged CMS to take a more strategic approach to quality measurement and only require the use of measures in their public reporting and pay-for-performance programs that assess critical aspects of care, are valid and reliable, and that are appropriately adjusted to reflect differences in patients’ clinical conditions and socio-demographic factors that influence outcomes.
-In late 2017, CMS Administrator Seema Verma announced that the agency would launch an initiative to ensure that they were requiring only meaningful measures in their various public reporting and pay for performance programs.
+In late 2017, CMS Administrator Seema Verma announced that the agency would launch an initiative to ensure that they were requiring only meaningful measures in their various public reporting and pay-for-performance programs.

 Hospital Accreditation Survey Reports.
 In the FY 2018 inpatient PPS proposed rule, CMS proposed to require accrediting bodies, such as TJC and DNV, to publish individual hospital survey reports on the accrediting body’s website.
 The AHA worked collaboratively with other key organizations to ensure that CMS understood this was an idea that would diminish the ability of the survey entities to identify opportunities for organizations to improve safety and was an obvious attempt to circumvent the intent of the provision in the Social Security Act that prohibits CMS from publishing these reports themselves.
 CMS withdrew this proposal.